cabouman/mbirjax/docs/source/dev_maintenance.rst

    `pyproject.toml`, then merge any required changes into the master branch, then delete and re-create the git tag, and proceed to PyPI upload.

+4. Verify that the `[corresponding build] <https://readthedocs.org/projects/mbirjax/builds/>`__ of the MBIRJAX documentation has built correctly.

 Uploading to PyPI
 -----------------